 Classroom songs bring a wealth of benefits to the overall learning experience.

-- Songs are an effective way to signal transitions.
 Students are easily distracted and often lose concentration, especially during transitions from one activity to another.
 However, if you use songs to signal changes in learning activities, it’s a great way to help students understand what’s going on (and it can give your voice a rest).
-Try incorporating different songs for different activities such as “cleaning up,” “making a circle,” and “getting out your books.”
+Try incorporating different songs for different activities such as “cleaning up,” “making a circle,” and “getting out your books.

 These genres and artists can work in any classroom setting without developing a specific playlist:

-- Disney music: The Walt Disney Company is the leading producer of musicals for children of all ages.
-Even their older songs from their first animated musicals remain favorites among children.
+The Walt Disney Company is the leading producer of musicals for children of all ages.
+Even the older songs from their first animated musicals remain favorites among children.

 Just as it is important to have songs to help kids focus, it can be equally important to offer songs that give kids a break from their classwork.
 As you shift between subjects or periods, or even find that your classroom is more agitated than normal, consider putting one of these songs on and encouraging your students to dance around the room: